Back

 View source

-Bank of America Agrees to $72.5 Million Settlement in Epstein Sex Trafficking Lawsuit
+Bank of America Agrees to $72.5 Million Settlement in Jeffrey Epstein Sex Trafficking Lawsuit

-Bank of America has agreed to a $72.5 million settlement in a civil class-action lawsuit brought by women who accused the bank of facilitating Jeffrey Epstein's sex trafficking operation.
-The agreement, which does not include an admission of wrongdoing by the bank, awaits approval from U.S. District Judge Jed Rakoff.
+Bank of America has agreed to pay $72.5 million to settle a class action lawsuit brought by women who accused the bank of facilitating the sex trafficking operation of Jeffrey Epstein.
+The proposed agreement, which does not include an admission of wrongdoing by the bank, awaits approval from U.S. District Judge Jed Rakoff in Manhattan.
+This settlement marks the fourth instance of a major bank reaching an agreement with Epstein's accusers.

 Settlement Details

-A "settlement in principle" was announced to Manhattan-based U.S. District Judge Jed Rakoff on March 12 by lawyers representing both Bank of America and the plaintiffs.
-Court records later confirmed the $72.5 million figure.
-Legal documents detailing the settlement are scheduled to be submitted by March 27, with a court hearing set for April 2 to consider its approval.
+On March 12, lawyers for both Bank of America and the plaintiffs informed Judge Rakoff of a "settlement in principle."
+Court records confirm the $72.5 million settlement, which was documented in a New York federal court filing.
+Legal papers regarding the settlement are scheduled for submission by March 27, with a court hearing set for April 2 to consider its approval.

-If approved, the settlement funds are designated for "all women who were sexually abused or trafficked by Jeffrey Epstein, or by any person who is connected to or otherwise associated with Jeffrey Epstein or any Jeffrey Epstein sex-trafficking venture, between June 30, 2008 and July 6, 2019."
+The settlement funds are designated for "all women who were sexually abused or trafficked by Jeffrey Epstein, or by any person who is connected to or otherwise associated with Jeffrey Epstein or any Jeffrey Epstein sex-trafficking venture, between June 30, 2008, and July 6, 2019."

-The proposed class action, filed in October by a woman identified as Jane Doe, alleged that Bank of America disregarded suspicious financial transactions linked to Epstein despite available information about his crimes.
-The suit claimed the bank prioritized profit over protecting survivors and assisted Epstein in establishing the necessary financial structure for his alleged sex-trafficking operation.
-Among the transactions highlighted were payments made to Epstein by Leon Black, co-founder of Apollo Global Management.
+The class action lawsuit, filed in October by a woman identified as Jane Doe, alleged that Bank of America disregarded suspicious financial transactions linked to Epstein despite information about his criminal activities.
+The suit claimed the bank overlooked "numerous red flags" of improper financial dealings, assisted Epstein in establishing the financial structure for his alleged sex-trafficking operation, and prioritized profit over victim protection.

-In January, Judge Rakoff ruled that Bank of America must address Doe's claims that it knowingly benefited from Epstein's sex trafficking and obstructed the federal Trafficking Victims Protection Act.
-The lawsuit also included a plaintiff's account detailing experiences of sexual abuse between 2011 and 2019, alleging Epstein used a Bank of America account to pay rent and income from a fabricated job, and leveraged her immigration status as a means of control.
+In January, Judge Rakoff ruled that Bank of America must address Ms. Doe's claims that it knowingly benefited from Epstein's sex trafficking and obstructed enforcement of the federal Trafficking Victims Protection Act.
+This ruling pertained to transactions flagged, including payments to Epstein by Leon Black.

-This settlement marks the fourth instance of a major bank reaching an agreement concerning allegations related to Jeffrey Epstein.
+Lawyers for Ms. Doe have also pursued legal action against other alleged facilitators of Epstein's sex trafficking.
 In 2023, settlements totaling $290 million were reached with JPMorgan Chase and $75 million with Deutsche Bank on behalf of Epstein's accusers.
-Lawyers for the plaintiffs are also appealing Judge Rakoff's January dismissal of a similar lawsuit against Bank of New York Mellon.
+Additionally, the plaintiffs' lawyers are appealing Judge Rakoff's January dismissal of a similar lawsuit against Bank of New York Mellon.

 Jeffrey Epstein died in a Manhattan jail cell in August 2019 while awaiting trial on sex-trafficking charges.
 His death was officially ruled a suicide.